couchbaselabs/ansible-couchbase-server/examples/README_VAGRANT.md

 ## Examples

-The `examples` directory contains some basic playbooks, host inventory examples, and Vagrant bits (primarily for Mac OS X development use) as follows:
+The `examples` directory contains some basic playbooks, host inventory examples, and Vagrant bits as follows:

 * `cluster_backup.yml` full backup of cluster and retrieval of backup tarball
 * `cluster_collect_info.yml` gathers cluster logs with `cbcollect_info`